LinkedIn

 V1: Monthly Budget Management design

-After reviewing the V1 designs, we decided that the simple form idea would need to come back into the fold.
-Some users would only need a single budget for all 15 months.
-I added a numerical input to the top of the form that would apply to all months.
+After reviewing version 1 of the full page designs with the team, it was determined that the filter would not be as helpful as a single text input that could be applied to all months.
 I used an icon button as the submit action for the input with a tooltip to reduce text on the page.
 This ultimately would be changed to a text button, as some stakeholders didn't understand the functionality.
-I also included a small caret button in the top right of the panel to roll it up at any time to see the Payment Method section (this would eventually be moved above it, but the team didn't want it moved at the time).
+I also included a small caret button in the top right of the panel to roll it up at any time to see the Payment Method section.
+Eventually, we decided to move that section above, eliminating the need for the rollup function.

 V2: Monthly Budget Management design